Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

     gets the cores most closely to GPU 0, etc.

     The jobscript also shows how environment variables to enable debugging of the RCCL communication can be set outside the container.
-Basically, if the name of an environment variable is prepended with `SINGULARITYENV_`, it will be injected in the container by the `singularity` command.
+This is really as if they are set in the container.

+    If those variables would in some way already be defined in the container (which is not the case), you could still overwrite the value set in the container by prepending the name of the variable with `SINGULARITYENV_`.

 ???
 Note "Inside the `conda-python-distributed` script (if you need to modify things)"